grange85/ahfow-www/_drafts/my-record-collection-098-luna-california-blue-rock-yr-baby.md

 Post-reunion Luna have played one more New Year's Eve show in 2015

  - [Luna - 31st December 2015 - Starline Social Club, Oakland, CA, USA](/database/luna/shows/luna-2015-12-31-starline-social-club-oakland-ca-usa/)

+The blog post mentioned above has MP3s of as many new year performances as I have.

+A live version, recorde in San Francisco on Luna's farewell tour featured in the film _Tell Me Do You Miss Me_ and the LP of live recordings from the film.
+Here's the clip from the film:

+{% ahfowvideo "_YytQVOgMwY" "Luna - Rock Your Baby (Tell Me Do You Miss Me)" "https://media.fullofwishes.co.uk/00-misc/my-record-collection/rock-your-baby-tmdymm-grab-01.jpg" %}

+ - *Catalogue Number:* AHFOW 11/0069
+ - *Artist:* Luna
+ - *Title:* California Blue / Rock Yr Baby
+ - *Packaging:* Card sleeve
+ - *Format:* 7"
+ - Bought from Great Pop Supplement for £14&Dagger; for this and the other single released by Feral Child at the same time - The Lonesome Cowboy Bill split with Cheval Sombre.

+&dagger; _Not entirely sure why Luna have decided to call the  track Rock **Yr** Baby - apart from legacy setlist laziness that made it onto this release.
+It got called Rock **Your** Baby on the TMDYMM LP._

+&Dagger; _I then asked if I could have a second copy of each - one for show and one for blow - so ... expect this to turn up again!_